CrunchyData/crunchy-katacoda/postgresql-devel/basics/insert/01-review.md

 ```

 The basic syntax includes:
+1. The name of the table you are inserting data into
-1. The names of columns to which you're adding data (in parentheses following
+2. The names of columns to which you're adding data (in parentheses following
-the INSERT INTO)
+the table name)
-2. The values that should go in each respective column (in parentheses
+3. The values that should go in each respective column (in parentheses
-following the VALUES clause)
+following the VALUES keyword)

-The exceptions to the above are serial and identity columns.
-Postgres
+When there are columns in the table which are not populated as part of the
+INSERT command, Postgres will fill those columns using the default value for
+the column, if there is one such as in the case of serial and identity columns,
+or will insert a 'NULL' (which means that there is no value for the column).

+Generally speaking, when there is a serial or identity column you should not
-automatically generates these values, so you should not include them in the
+include them in the INSERT statement and instead allow Postgres to populate
-INSERT statement.
-The event table we're using in this scenario does have
+them.
+The event table we're using in this scenario has an identity column
-an identity column (use `\d event` in `psql` to check again), but we're not
-including it in our INSERT.
+(use `\d event` in `psql` to see it), but we're not including it in our
+INSERT, so it will automatically be populated using the identity value by
+Postgres.

 (Our [Create Table course](https://learn.crunchydata.com/postgresql-devel/courses/basics/basictable)
 also discusses what happens if you include an insert value for serial and